Skip to main content

 About

-Sacred Citadel is a single player and multiplayer action game.
+Sacred Citadel is a single player and multiplayer arcade hack and slash game with a fantasy theme.
 It was developed by Southend and was released on April 16, 2013.
 It received mostly positive reviews from both critics and players.

 Sharpen your axe, string your bow, brew your potions!
 Ancaria needs heroes like you.
 Grab your friends to join the resistance!
 The once peaceful land of Ancaria is in grave danger.
 The evil Ashen empire has enslaved its population and is using the orc-like Grimmoc to wipe out the Seraphim, who swore to protect it.
 In order to defeat the empire you will have to prove yourself as a warrior by rid…